Listen to Article

 You will live through many moments – or long hours – during which your first thought will be ‘I must just keep on, I must!
 For my child.
 I can’t afford to collapse or fall apart now’ (and your body will be aching, your brain will be screaming, and you’ll grit your teeth and keep going anyway).
 If your child has any 'special needs', disabilities, learning difficulties or chronic illnesses, at times this agony will become so intense you’ll be lucky to manage to endure it every time: you may just reach breaking point.

 The exhaustion will accumulate, and the emotional pressure can become greater than any person can reasonably endure without significant cost to themselves.

-To any parents who have had psychological and emotional repercussions from this kind of living, I want to say to you: in such a situation, having ‘problems’ yourself; maybe becoming depressed, bipolar, or alcoholic (or developing other conditions or addictions) is in my opinion simply the natural reaction of any human being who is forced to endure such extreme and persistent duress, more or less on their own.
+To any parents who have had psychological and emotional repercussions from this kind of living, I want to say to you: in such a situation, having ‘problems’ yourself; maybe becoming depressed, unstable, or alcoholic (or developing other conditions or addictions) is in my opinion simply the natural reaction of any human being who is forced to endure such extreme and persistent duress, more or less on their own.

 Perhaps it‘s logical to think that things have always been this way.
 Isn’t this the natural lot of parents?

 I do not believe this is the case.
 George Mombiot, in his essay ‘There Is Such a Thing As Society’, begins ‘What do we call the age we're living in? ...
 To me it's obvious.
 This is the Age of Loneliness.'

 The main problem is not in fact the natural demands of parenthood.
 It’s that all too often we’re doing all this in situations of extreme isolation.
 There is usually little sustained and familiar contact with other families (and in many cases there is minimal contact even within our own immediate families), or our community – and the contact there is, is usually not of the right kind.